 *This story contains a couple of mistakes, we are researching this event again. *

-It is well known the troops of Joachim Peiper killed many civilians in and around Stavelot during their attacks in the battle of the Bulge.
+It is well known that troops of Joachim Peiper were blamed of killing many civilians in and around Stavelot during their attacks in the battle of the Bulge.

-We wanted to know what happend exactely and dove into the story.
+We wanted to know what happened exactely and dove into the story.

 The house on the Route de Trois Ponts houses a small garage.
 I remember vividly that the house was for sale for a long time.
 Apperantely it wasn’t in favour by families….
 Since I know what happend there during the war, I can imagine nobody wants to make it into a nice family home…..

 We’ll take you back to december 19th, 1944:

 During the attack on Stavelot, many civillians were hiding in the shelter for the furious fightings that took place in the streets.
 The Americans tried to grab hold on the town, wich was hard: Peipers troops were bashing into Stavelot with many tanks and infantry.

 The house at Route de Trois Ponts belonged to Prosper Legaye, his wife Marie and their three daughters.
 On tuesday evening about twenty people, mostly women and children had spent the night in the basement because of the heavy fightings in the town.
 The Germans attacked the area of the Legaye house around 17.30, according to German statements.
 Around 19.00 hrs they take the two next houses who are abandond.
 The Americans are then present in the Legaye and Gregoire house and in the Scierie du Perron (sawmill, BK).